gramineproject/gramine/Documentation/gramine-users.rst

   implement several SGX-based solutions by running unmodified Linux applications.
 One example is the recent launch of the Tencent Cloud Shuliantong product, announced at the Tencent Digital Ecosystem Summit.

+- The national digital health agency `gematik <https://www.gematik.de/>`__ is responsible for the *ePrescription* project in Germany. `IBM
+  <https://www.ibm.com/>`__ uses Gramine to implement the "VAU"-concept on SGX
+  to ensure a maximum of privacy and request-context isolation.
+The VAU-concept is used for confidential computing in different implementations as well, such as the electronic health record.